Loading...

 VPS and Dedicated Server

-On a Dedicated Server or VPS without a cPanel installation, most log files would be located in the /var/log/ directory.
+On a VPS or Dedicated Server without a cPanel installation, most log files would be located in the /var/log/ directory.
 The Apache log would be in the /var/log/httpd/ directory.

 However, for our servers with cPanel installs, the Apache error log's actual location is /usr/local/apache/logs/error_log, where “error_log” is simply a plain text file.